psychemedia/pentrich-uprising/tellings/61_unjustified_detention.md

 The thanks were then given to Mr. Favell and Mr. Waithman, for their services, and to the Lord Mayor for his conduct in the chair, and the Hall broke up.
 ```

-So what were the actual reaolutions that were moved by Mr. Favell?
+So what were the actual resolutions that were moved by Mr. Favell?

 ```{admonition} Stating the Resolutions, March 1818
 :class: dropdown